-Quick qualifiers: the list of the best PS4 open world games below is in no particular order and only includes one entry per franchise, which means that the likes of Far Cry and Assassin’s Creed will have a sole representative.
-What do you think we’re missing?
-Want something more general?
-We have a list of the best open world games overall that may suit you.
+Quick qualifiers: the list below only includes one entry per franchise, which means that the likes of Far Cry and Assassin’s Creed will have a sole representative.
+Also, thanks to the magic of backwards compatibility, all of these open world games will also work on PS5.

 The Best PS4 Open World Games

-4. Watch Dogs 2
+27. Watch Dogs 2